-(d) Unlike in case of cheque clearance, the drawer of the cheque cannot enjoy the float time (the date of issuance of cheque and the date on which it is received in inward clearing and debited by his banker) However, in the case of RTGS, the remitter's account is debited first and then only the funds are transferred
+(d) Unlike in case of cheque clearance, the drawer of the cheque cannot enjoy the float time (the date of issuance of cheque and the date on which it is received in inward clearing and debited by his banker) However, in the case of RTGS, the remitter,,s account is debited first andthen only the funds are transferred

-(e) If all relevant details such as the beneficiary's name, account number, IFSC code of the receiving branch, name of the beneficiary bank, etc., are correctly furnished it would assist the remitting bank to effect the transfer quickly
+(e) If all relevant details such as the beneficiary,,s name, account number, IFSC code of the

 (f) As the name RTGS suggests, the transfer mechanism works on real time and, therefore, the beneficiary branch/bank should receive the funds immediately.
-The beneficiary's branch/bank should give credit to the beneficiary's account immediately or latest within 2 hours of receiving the funds transfer message.
+The beneficiary,,s branch/bank should give credit to the beneficiary,,s account immediately or latest within 2 hours of receiving the funds transfer message.
 However, in case the funds cannot be credited for any reason, such funds should be returned to the originating branch within two hours.
-In such a situation, as soon as the money is returned, the remitting bank should reverse the original debit entry in the client's (remitter's) account.
-This system is applicable between banks/branches who are on Core Banking Solutions (CBS)
+In such a situation, as soon as the money is returned, the remitting bank should reverse the original debit entry in the client,,s (remitter,,s) account.
+This system is applicable between banks/branches who are on CoreBanking Solutions (CBS)